akamai/terraform-provider-akamai/docs/resources/dns_record.md

 * retry - A time interval between 0 and 214748364 that should elapse before a failed refresh should be retried.
 * expiry - A time value between 0 and 214748364 that specifies the upper limit on the time interval that can elapse before the zone is no longer authoritative.
 * nxdomain_ttl - The unsigned minimum TTL between 0 and 214748364 that should be exported with any resource record from this zone.

+### SVCB Record

+The following fields are required:

+* svc_priority - Service priority associated with endpoint.
+Value mist be between 0 and 65535.
+A piority of 0 enables alias mode.
+* svc_params - Space seperated list of endpoint parameters.
+Not allowed if service priority is 0.
+* target_name - Domain name of the service endpoint.

 ### TLSA Record